Frequently asked questions for Astra Control Service

 What happens to my applications and data after removing the cluster from Astra Control?

 Removing a cluster from Astra Control will not make any changes to the cluster’s configuration (applications and persistent storage).
 Any Astra Control snapshots or backups taken of applications on that cluster will be unavailable to restore.
-Volume snapshot data stored within the backend storage will not be removed.
+Volume snapshot data stored within the storage backend will not be removed.
 Persistent Storage backups created by Astra Control will remain within your cloud provider’s object store, but they are unavailable for restore.

 |Always remove a cluster from Astra Control before you delete it through GCP.
 Deleting a cluster from GCP while it’s still being managed by Astra Control can cause problems for your Astra Control account.|